How to build an article progress indicator in React

 - We've declared a variable called

-which references how far we've scrolled on the Y axis within the window. - We've declared a variable called
+scrolledwhich references how far we've scrolled on the Y axis within the window. - We've declared a variable called

-variable is the maximum scrollable distance of our page.
+Now, our total variable is the maximum scrollable distance of our page.
 This means that we can easily work out our progress percentage by dividing how far we've scrolled by our total scrollable distance and multiplying it by 100.

-Finally, we will store this percentage in our progress
+Finally, we will store this percentage in our progress state.

 1const calculatePercentage = () => {2 const scrolled = window.scrollY;34 const total = document.documentElement.scrollHeight - document.documentElement.clientHeight;56 const percentage = (scrolled / total) * 100;78 setProgress(percentage);9};